Our vision of Minidoka Memorial is an independent community hospital dedicated to improving the health and well being of

 MMH is a Critical Access Hospital located in Rupert, Idaho.
 It is the only hospital and nursing home in Minidoka County.
 MMH is governed by a Board of Trustees that is appointed by the Minidoka County Commissioners.
 The focus of the organization is to provide access to healthcare services, including surgical specialties that are sustainable in a smaller, rural market.

-This hospital’s greatest asset is not the new facilities or money in the bank, but rather, the good people that choose to work here.
-The most up-to-date buildings and equipment are of limited value without caring and competent individuals carrying out the day to day work at goes on in a hospital.
+MMH’s greatest asset is the good people that choose to work here.
+The most up-to-date buildings and equipment are of limited value without caring and competent individuals carrying out the day to day work that goes on in a hospital.

 Thank you for your interest in Minidoka Memorial Hospital.